robenkleene/audio-references/ableton-live/ableton-live-automation.md

 # Ableton Live Automation

-- You can show automation by a control either by changing its value, or by right-clicking the control and choosing `Show Automation`
+- You can show automation by a control either by changing its value, or, to show automation without changing the current value, right-click the control and choosing `Show Automation`

 ## Turning On